ualberta-smr/generating-annotation-usage-rules/README.md

     - 8000 - ui tutorial
     - 8888 - ui

+## Documentation

+The complete documentation is provided in [DOCS.md](./DOCS.md)

 ## Quick start

 The pipeline has three major steps (i.e. mining, validating, creating the misuse detector) and there are commands available to perform each of these steps, and some other auxillary commands.
 In this section, we will quickly demonstrate each step so that the overall flow will be clearer.
-The complete documentation is shared in [DOCS.md](./DOCS.md)

 ### Building and running

 To be able to use the pipeline, we need to build it first, and then run it.
 We can use [`build.sh`](./build.sh) and [`run.sh`](./run.sh) commands to achieve this as follows:

 ```shell

 your-host-machine> ./build.sh && ./run.sh
 # some build related output
 # ...